-Subscription management and user authentication to GSM/GPRS and WCDMA network domains and key enabler for critical and massive IoT.
-Part of Ericsson UDC solution.
+Subscription management and user authentication to GSM/GPRS and WCDMA network domains and a key enabler for critical and massive IoT.
+Part of the Ericsson UDC solution.

 The HLR-FE provides three main 3GPP defined functionalities for GSM/GPRS and WCDMA networks which are:

 Different combinations of these functionalities are possible; i.e. HLR-FE, MNP-FE, HLR/AUC-FE or HLR/AUC/MNP-FE, offering the operators a deployment flexibility.